auto-deprecator/auto-deprecator/README.rst

 1. Alert the users the deprecation time

-When the user calls the methods or initializes the objects when will be deprecated in the next version or on an expected date, the user should receive the warning of the future deprecation but get the return in success.
+When the user calls the methods or initializes the objects which will be deprecated in the next version or on an expected date, the user should receive the warning of the future deprecation but get the return in success.